NecsusECS/Necsus/README.md

 ### Listening to state changes

 When you have an action that needs to be executed once when a state changes, you can encapsulate your state changes into a `Bundle`, then publish an event into an `Outbox`.
-For example, imagine a project layed out in a few files like this:
+For example, imagine a project laid out in a few files like this:

 ```nim